S-909/A-Machine-Learning-Approach-to-ISP-Churn-Prediction-in-Kenya/README.md

 # A Machine Learning Approach to ISP Churn Prediction in Kenya

-Certainly!
-Here is your Readme content rephrased and cleaned of all image tags, ready to paste back into your VS Code:

----

 ## Dataset
 This project uses a CSV dataset containing 36,992 customer records, each with 23 features.